pletfix/docs/en/upgrade.md

 [Since 0.5.0]

-Nothing to upgrade at the momenent.
-It's jsut the first version now :-)
+Nothing to upgrade at the moment.
+It's just the first version now :-)

 <!--